chrisfrank/rack-reducer/README.md

 ### With Rails scopes
-The Rails [quickstart example](#use) created a reducer inside a controller, but if your filters use lots of ActiveRecord `scope`s, it might make more sense to keep your reducers in your models instead.
+The Rails [quickstart example](#use) created a reducer inside a controller, but if your filters use lots of ActiveRecord scopes, it might make more sense to keep your reducers in your models instead.

 ```ruby